AAbhijithA/VoIP-TMS-Application/README.md

 ```
 Make sure to make a telegram account before continuing to use the application and set up your Telegram API from the link
 [Telegram API Site](https://core.telegram.org/)
- and replace all the api key and hash variables with the one assigned to you after creating your own Telegram API.
+ and replace all the api key and hash variables with the one assigned to you after creating your own Telegram API in all the python files.

-Get your OpenAI Whisper API key from the OpenAI site by creating an account and signing up over here in the link given:
+Get your OpenAI Whisper API key and use it in the **VoIP Call Recordings to Text** python file from the OpenAI site by creating an account and signing up over here in the link given:
 [OpenAI](https://openai.com/blog/introducing-chatgpt-and-whisper-apis)

 Make sure to input the mail via which you send emails of flagged individuals sendier id's and also the path functionality for media extraction of the path where you intend to save the media *(Commented part of code in Telegram Media Extraction).*